hariszaf/pema-tutorials/MDWAO_hands_on.md

 You may also check your email. ;)

 <br/>

+Once your job starts, two files are automatically built by the PBS schedulurer: for example `pema_job.pbs.e50705634`,  `pema_job.pbs.o50705634` denoting the standard error and output accordingly.

 Here is the recording for what you need to do for Part A:
 [![asciicast](https://asciinema.org/a/407917.svg)](https://asciinema.org/a/407917)